AbdullahArean/PDFTools/README.md

 # PDF Tools

-This repository contains Python scripts for modifying PDFs, including adjusting contrast and brightness and compressing PDFs by reducing image quality and DPI.
+This repository contains Python scripts for modifying PDFs, including adjusting contrast and brightness, compressing PDFs, and splitting PDFs based on page ranges.

 ## Table of Contents
 1. [PDF Contrast and Brightness Adjuster](#pdf-contrast-and-brightness-adjuster)